simonw/til/github/container-registry.md

-# Publishing a Docker container for Microsoft's edit tool to GitHub Container Registry
+# Publishing a Docker container for Microsoft Edit to the GitHub Container Registry

-Microsoft recently [released edit](https://devblogs.microsoft.com/commandline/edit-is-now-open-source/), a new terminal text editor written in Rust.
+Microsoft recently [released Edit](https://devblogs.microsoft.com/commandline/edit-is-now-open-source/), a new terminal text editor written in Rust.
 It's pretty nice - it's reminiscent of `nano` but with a slightly more modern feel.

 I wanted to run it on my Apple Silicon Mac.
 Microsoft don't (yet) provide compiled builds for that platform, but they do have [a release](https://github.com/microsoft/edit/releases/tag/v1.2.0) for `aarch64-linux-gnu`.
 I figured I'd run that in o Docker container (I have [Docker for Desktop](https://www.docker.com/products/docker-desktop/) installed) to try it out.